 The KSU Educational Technology Training Center is also the founder of the "Georgia Framework for INtegrating TECHnology Program".
 The A+ Education Reform Act of 2000 recognized Georgia's InTech Professional Development Program as the premier technology integration training solution for Georgia educators.
 InTech is one acceptable path for meeting the special Georgia Technology Requirement.
-This year the ETTC will be offering several new versions of InTech including: AdmInTech, Primary InTech, and Media Tech.
-In addition, the ETTC is expanding their course offerings in the areas of web authoring and technical support.
-Visit their website at http://edtech.kennesaw.edu for more information on available resources and services.
+Visit our website at http://edtech.kennesaw.edu for more information on training and consulting opportunities.